Egypt court turns down Islamist lawsuit against TV satirist

 The case brought by el-Aineen, who works for the Muslim Brotherhood but filed the complaint on his own, is not related to the prosecutor‘s.

-On Tuesday, Egypt’s investment authority threatened to cancel CBC’s licence because Youssef’s show violated rules governing the media in Cairo where the channel is located, state media said.
+On Tuesday, Egypt’s investment authority threatened to cancel CBC’s license because Youssef’s show violated rules governing the media in Cairo where the channel is located, state media said.

 It said the show contained vulgarity, insults, sexual innuendo and bad language.